 Figs, particularly dried figs, contain huge amounts of fiber.
 A half-cup of dried figs can provide up to 30% of your daily fiber requirements.
 In studies, fig paste proved to have an excellent effect in treating constipation in both animals and humans.

 Regular consumption of all or any of the foods above will help regulate your digestion and eliminate any blockages.
 But it is not always possible or convenient to eat foods that make you poop when traveling, for example.
-In these cases, supplementing your diet with A.M.P.
-Floracel Aloe Vera extracts, either in powder or capsule form, will help keep your digestion working and your bowel movements regular.
+In these cases, supplementing your diet with aloe vera for constipation, either in powder or capsule form, will help keep your digestion working and your bowel movements regular.